pachyderm/pachyderm/doc/deployment/deploy_custom/deploy_custom_configuring_persistent_disk_parameters.md

 To create a custom deployment, you need to configure persistent storage that Pachyderm will use to store metadata.
-You can do so by using the `--persistent-disk` flag that creates a PV backend on a supported provider.
+You can do so by using the `--persistent-disk` flag that creates a PersistentVolume (PV) backend on a supported provider.

 Pachyderm has automated configuration for styles of backend for the following major cloud providers: